Revised December 15, 2002

 Article I: TITLE AND PURPOSE

-Section 1: This organization shall be known as Combined Organizations of Numismatic Error Collectors of America (CONECA).
+Section 1: Section 1: This organization is incorporated as Numismatic Error Collectors of America (CONECA) inc. and also be known by the name Combined Organizations of Numismatic Error Collectors of America (CONECA).

 Section 2: The purpose of this organization is to be an educational, non-profit club as defined in Section 501(c)(3) of the Internal Revenue Code, and is organized exclusively for the purpose described in said section, including to further the knowledge of numismatic errors and varieties; to provide an organization for mutual help and cooperation for collectors of numismatic errors and varieties in the United States and elsewhere; to acquire and disseminate accurate information in this area; and to promote popular interest in the science of numismatology, especially that of mint errors and varieties.